prapti1112/SARPT-Application/README.md

 # sarpt_app

-An application to support the SARPT robot designed to make the kabour intensity tasks of farming simpler
+An application to support the SARPT robot designed to make the labour intensity tasks of farming simpler

 ## Getting Started